Fail loudly: a plea to stop hiding bugs

 Concrete types yield better maintainability: Why the common advice of “express your functions in generic types” doesn’t always yield better maintainability.

-Source code: Minimizing merge conflicts Teams making fast progress on any shared codebase inevitably face (source code) merge conflicts.
+Source code: Minimizing merge conflicts: Teams making fast progress on any shared codebase inevitably face (source code) merge conflicts.
 This text describes general strategies to improve the situation.